seleniumbase/SeleniumBase/help_docs/verify_webdriver.md

-### Verify that Selenium and WebDrivers were successfully installed
+### Verify that web drivers were successfully installed

-**You can do this by checking inside a Python command prompt.
-(NOTE: xkcd is a webcomic)**
+*You can do this by checking inside a Python command prompt.
+(NOTE: xkcd is a webcomic)*

 #### Verifying FirefoxDriver (comes with Selenium by default)
 ```bash